For more information or to get a quote contact us today

 Consider implementing a zero-tolerance policy regarding horseplay for your axe throwing business.
 While you want your business to be an exciting place for visitors, roughhousing can be a serious safety concern and ruin the fun for everyone, even if they have private lanes or a private party room.

-Keep your workers and attendees safer by prohibiting horseplay in all forms, from pretending to throw an axe somewhere other than the target to interfering with a thrower on their turn.
+Keep your workers and attendees safer by prohibiting horseplay, from pretending to throw an axe somewhere other than the target to interfere with a thrower on their turn.
 Rowdy behavior can be distracting and ultimately dangerous.
 This is why it is best to forbid it on the premises of your axe throwing business.

 Protect Your Axe Throwing Business